eliahderechte/batch-for-boredom/README.md

 ## Requirements
 - Python3.10 and required Modules for Tool Nr.
 13, 14, 15, 18 (ideally, you clone the repository first and install these with control.bat)<br/>
-- Git (required for cloning, or you can just Download the .zip if you want to, however, git is going to be more convenient)
+- Git (required for cloning, or you can just Download the .zip if you want to, however i recommend using git)